hishammadcor/coronavirus_tracker/README.md

 ## Purpose

 Our purpose of the website is to allow our user's to be fully updated by the numbers of cases in every country and all of the world.

 ## Scope

-"COVID-19 Tracker" is a web application to provide accurate and up to date data concern the pandemic crisis the new "Corona Virus COVID-19 ".
+"COVID-19 Tracker" is a web application to provide accurate and up-to-date data concern the pandemic crisis the new "Corona Virus COVID-19 ".
 This web application, based on a very simple concepts and design, gives the user all the information of every country, the world and also a very specific and data information.

 ## Product perspective